-Medical Emergencies III 803
+HDS 803 Medical Emergencies III

-Acontinuation of HDS 703.
-Prerequisite:HDS 703 3 course hours, Dr. Kucine
+A continuation of HDS 703.
+Prerequisite: HDS 703 3 course hours, Dr. Kucine

-Year IV Oral Surgery Clinic (SDM)
+HDS 821 Year IV Oral and Maxillofacial Surgery Clinic (SDM)

 An extension of HDS 721.
 This clinical course focuses on the student's clinical experience in the diagnosis and treatment of more complex problems of the oral and maxillofacial region.

 Covers surgical odontectomies and the surgical and adjunctive treatment of diseases of the salivary glands, paranasal sinuses and infections of the regions of the head and neck, and the application of this knowledge to the patient.
 Emphasizes need for interdisciplinary consultation.

-Prerequisites: HDS 601, HDS 702, HDS 621, HDS 721 in the hospital setting.
+Prerequisites: HDS 601, HDS 702, HDS 621, HDS 721 24 course hours, Dr. Kucine

-HDS 822 Year IV Oral Surgery Clinic (Hospital Rotation) Students are exposed to the full scope of oral and maxillofacial surgery
+HDS 822 Year IV Oral Surgery Clinic (Hospital Rotation)

+Students are exposed to the full scope of oral and maxillofacial surgery in the hospital setting.